Gamemnae: Fictional character biography

 Born over three thousand years ago, Gamemnae was an Atlantean, exiled at birth from Atlantis for having blonde hair - considered a curse in Atlantean culture.
 Surviving her exile, Gamemnae went on to learn powerful magic, which she later used to not only raise Atlantis from the seas, but turn the entire population into air-breathers as opposed to the water-breathing race they had been for centuries.
-Convinced that it was her destiny to lead the people of Atlantis in conquest of the world, Gamemnae soon established herself as ruler of her people, gradually learning further spells to increase her power.
+Convinced that it was her destiny to lead the people of Atlantis in conquest of the world, Gamemnae established herself as ruler of her people, gradually learning further spells to increase her power.

-However, Gamemnae learned that all her efforts would be for nothing when Aquaman and the Atlanteans of the twenty-first century were banished back to the past by Tempest's desperate attempt to save the city from an Imperiex probe during the Our Worlds at War storyline.
-Outraged to learn that Atlantis would become a race of water-breathers once again in the future, she seduced Aquaman and tricked him into drinking a potion that turned him into a water spirit, subsequently confining him in a pool of water in the middle of Atlantis while his people were forced to work as slave labor underwater, building foundations to keep Atlantis above the water.
+However, Gamemnae learns that her efforts would be for nothing when Aquaman and the Atlanteans of the twenty-first century are banished to the past.
+Outraged to learn that Atlantis would return to being water-breathers in the future, Gamemnae seduces Aquaman, tricks him into drinking a potion that turns him into a water spirit, and traps him in a pool of water.
+After reading Aquaman's mind, Gamemnae learns of the Justice League of the future.
+Determined to defeat them, Gamemnae founds the League of Ancients.

-Having read Aquaman's mind, Gamemnae knew of the Justice League that existed in the future, and also knew that they would inevitably seek to rescue their fallen comrade.
-Determined to defeat them, Gamemnae created the "League of Ancients", consisting of various people in the world who might become a threat to Atlantis in the future.
-This League's members included: